gwatt/chez-exe/README.md

 `--full-chez` will cause `compile-chez-program` to generate a program that links against `full-chez.a`.
 This means the generated program will have access to the compiler and FFI and be able to compile new code.
 The default is to link against `petite-chez.a` which will not include the compiler or ffi.
-NOTE: Your code will still be compiled and the FFI will be available when building your program aginst `petite-chez.a`.
+NOTE: Your code will still be compiled and the FFI will be available when building your program against `petite-chez.a`.

 `compile-chez-program` assumes that the first unknown argument is the filename to compile.
 Any further arguments are passed to the C compiler.